marcizhu/Cache/README.md

 ### Other examples
-For more examples or details on doing some specific task, please take a look at the [examples/] folder, which is packed with examples and explainations for the different features of this library.
+For more examples or details on doing some specific task, please take a look at the [examples/] folder, which is packed with examples and explanations for the different features of this library.

 ## Benchmarks
-Comming soon
+Coming soon

 ## Alternatives
-This library aims to be as feature-complete as possible, and to cover most use cases.
+This library aims to be as feature-complete as possible and to cover most use cases.
 However, we know that sometimes you need something more specific.
 For those cases, you might check out one of the following:

 - [goldsborough/lru-cache](https://github.com/goldsborough/lru-cache): A small library providing LRU and TLRU caches, with a similar feature set to this library.